Melchyore/adoscopejs/instructions.md

 Since this project is written using Typescript, you need to transpile it.

-You can run transpile.cmd to achieve that if you're on Windows.
+You can run transpile.cmd to achieve that if you're on Windows and transpile.sh on Linux.

 PS : You need typescript installed globally.